-- Education Program at Mercer University in matters related to programs, policies, and procedures.
+- a.
+The Teacher Education Council (TEC) serves as counsel for the Teacher Education Program at Mercer University in matters related to programs, policies, and procedures.
 This Council, chaired by the Dean of the Tift College of Education, has representation from the various stakeholders in teacher education preparation at Mercer University, public school personnel, and teacher education candidates.
 The respective Executive Committees will approve faculty members from the College of Liberal Arts and Sciences and the Tift College of Education through the usual procedures for these units.
 Appointments are made on the basis of a cross-section of the College and departments involved in teacher preparation.
 The Teacher Education faculty will select public school personnel and students. - b.
 Membership of the TEC will be as follows: